minte9/designpatterns-java/README.md

 # Share stock exchange - Example

-- Collegue is an abstract class, which represent all collegues that will be created.
+- Colleague is an abstract class, which represent all collegues that will be created.
 - All collegues share the same methods (saleOffer, buyOffer).
 - They will communicator through the use of these common methods.
 - The Client App will communicate with both ConcreteMediator and ConcreteCollegues.